 Mother Dog Is Panting

-What is normal?
-During the first day after giving birth, panting is normal, because the mother dog is exhausted, and all the puppies crawling over her may cause her to feel overheated.
+What is normal?: During the first day after giving birth, panting is normal, because the mother dog is exhausted, and all the puppies crawling over her may cause her to feel overheated.
 The puppy's nails on her tummy may also cause her pain.
-Not to mention that the pups' suckling stimulates the mother dog's uterus to contract, which may cause panting as well, explains veterinarian Jon Rappaport.
+The pups' suckling stimulates the mother dog's uterus to contract, which may cause panting as well, explains veterinarian Jon Rappaport.

-What is abnormal?
-If the panting continues, it is worth investigating, as it may be a sign of an after-birth complication.
-Panting may be caused by a fever due to an infection or it may be the first sign of eclampsia.
-So if the panting lasts for a while and is accompanied by other symptoms, or if her rectal temperature is over 103.5o, she should see the vet.
+What is abnormal?: If the panting continues, it is worth investigating, as it may be a sign of an after-birth complication.
+Panting may be caused by a fever due to an infection, or it may be the first sign of eclampsia.
+So if the panting lasts for a while and is accompanied by other symptoms—or if her rectal temperature is over 103.58°F—she should see the vet.

 Mother Dog Has a Discharge

 What is normal?: For up to three weeks after giving birth, it is normal for the mother dog to have a vaginal discharge known as lochia.
 The discharge is dark greenish, brownish, or blackish in color and should not have a foul odor.